Fuzzy dark matter dynamics in tidally perturbed dwarf spheroidal galaxy satellites: Theoretical methods and simulation setups

-In order to simulate CDM or massless test-particles, we run $N$-body simulations using the Python package \texttt{REBOUND} \cite{rebound}.
+In order to simulate massless test-particles in an underlying FDM potential, we run $N$-body simulations using the Python package \texttt{REBOUND} \cite{rebound}.
 The density distribution of the $N$-body particles is set to be equal to the matter density distribution of the corresponding FDM soliton and consists of a total of $5 \times 10^4$ particles.
 We assume that the satellite's initial conditions are isotropic and in a steady state, which then uniquely determines the full 6d phase-space distribution.
 We generate the particle velocities using Eddington inversion \cite{Eddington1916,Lacroix2018}.

-For the CDM case, the gravitational potential of the tidal force follows the analytic expressions of eq.~\eqref{eq:tidal_phi}.
-However, it is implemented into \texttt{REBOUND} as accelerations, given by the spatial first order derivatives of the external gravitational potential.

 In the case of the massless test-particles, they are subject to the total gravitational field as given by the sum of the time-varying FDM matter density distribution and the external tidal force.
 When running the FDM simulations, the total gravitational potential is saved with a temporal and spatial resolution of 5~Myr and 100~pc.